jamestalmage/coffeeify-issue/readme.md

 ------------

-test command line (i.e. `browserify -t coffeeify ...`)
+test command line (i.e. `browserify -t coffeeify index.coffee`)

+this uses `index.coffee` as the entry file and works fine
 ```
 npm test
 ```
-this works fine

 --------

-test using gulp with entry as coffee file.
+test using gulp with `index.coffee` as entry file.

+**this does not work**
 ```
 gulp open
 ```
-**this does not work**

 --------

 test using gulp with a `index.js` entry file that simply `require`s the intended `index.coffee` file.

+works fine
 ```
 gulp open2
 ```
-works fine